-All Respondents must propose a system to recruit and enroll youth on a year-round basis, including throughout the school year for in-school youth.
+All Respondents must propose a system to maintain youth on a year-round basis, including throughout the school year for in-school youth.
 Year-round services do not imply a twelve (12) month enrollment-to-exit cycle for each youth.
-Instead the duration of services for each youth must be determined based on individual youth needs and on the amount of time needed to achieve positive outcomes.
+Instead the duration of services for each youth must be determined based on individual youth needs and on the amount of time needed to achieve positive outcomes, to include full time employment.